cnoe-io/openapi-mcp-codegen/README.md

   alongside the generated MCP server.
 - 📊 **--generate-eval**: adds interactive eval mode and automated evaluation suite
 - 🧠 **--generate-system-prompt**: generates a SYSTEM prompt for the agent using your configured LLM
-- 🔌 **--enable-slim**: run the generated agent’s A2A server over SLIM transport (requires agntcy_app_sdk and a running SLIM data plane)
+- 🔌 Optional [SLIM](https://github.com/agntcy/slim) transport support is available (see Experimental section).

 ## How It Works